USS Stockdale (DDG-106): Ship history

 From November 2010 to July 2011, Stockdale performed an eight-month deployment in the United States Seventh Fleet Area of Responsibility.
 She made ports of call at Guam, Sepangar, Malaysia; Sihanoukville, Cambodia; Laem Chabang, Thailand; Singapore, and Chinhae, South Korea.

 In July 2012, Stockdale participated in the naval exercise RIMPAC 2012.
 This included maneuvers in the Kaulakahi Channel (between Kauai and Niihau Islands, Hawaii) near the PMRF.

 USS Stockdale departed San Diego in July 2021 and joined Carrier Strike Group One.
-Stockdale’s sonar dome was damaged while underway, on 21 January 2022 and repairs were made in Yokosuka.
+Stockdale’s sonar dome was damaged while underway, it was discovered in port Sasebo while investigating a fuel tank crack on 21 January 2022 and repairs were made in Yokosuka drydock.
 After the damages were repaired, Stockdale began its journey home and arrived at San Diego on 15 July 2022.

+Stockdale arrived at the Port of Colombo, situated in Colombo, Sri Lanka on 22 August 2024 on a replenishment visit.
+The vessel was scheduled to depart the island on 23 August 2024.

+On the morning of 27 September 2024, while transiting the Red Sea with the Arleigh Burke-class destroyer USS Spruance and Freedom-class littoral combat ship USS Indianapolis, she was attacked by roughly two dozen missiles and drones launched by Iranian-backed Houthi rebels in Yemen.
+All missiles and drones were intercepted by the flotilla or missed their target outright.

+On 11 November 2024, the Houthis again attacked the Spruance and Stockdale, launching eight drones, five ballistic missiles and three cruise missiles at the American destroyers.
+All of the projectiles were shot down by the destroyers with no damage or casualties to the vessels.
+The Stockdale used the destroyer's five-inch gun to shoot down one of the Houthi uncrewed aerial vehicles while transiting the Bab el-Mandeb Strait, going from the Red Sea into the Gulf of Aden.

+On 1 December 2024, the Stockdale and USS O'Kane were attacked by Houthis with three ballistic missiles, three drones and one cruise missile while escorting three merchant vessels in the Gulf of Aden.
+All of the projectiles were intercepted with no damage or casualties.

+Stockdale and O'Kane were attacked again while escorting three merchant vessels in the Gulf of Aden on 9–10 December.
+They successfully engaged and defeated multiple drones and one cruise missile with no damage or casualties.